Exopy/exopy/docs/source/dev_guide/application.rst

 Declaring a Command
 ^^^^^^^^^^^^^^^^^^^

-In order to declare a command, you must contribute an |Command| object to the 'enaml.workbench.core.commands'  extension point.
+In order to declare a command, you must contribute a |Command| object to the 'enaml.workbench.core.commands'  extension point.
 A |Command| must have :

 - an id which must be unique (this a dot separated name)